bitpay/bitcore/docs/Address.md

 var address = privateKey.toAddress();
 ```

-You can also instantiate an address from a String, `PublicKey`, or [HDPublicKey](Hierarchical.md), in case you are not the owner of the private key.
+You can also instantiate an address from a String, [PublicKey](PublicKey.md), or [HDPublicKey](Hierarchical.md), in case you are not the owner of the private key.

 ```javascript
 // from a string